Self-supervised neural operator for solving partial differential equations: Results and discussion

 \subsection{Application to vortex-induced vibration of flexible cylinder}

-Vortex-induced vibration of a flexible cylinder is widely investigated in the fluid dynamics and ocean engineering.
-We now consider to employ the SNO to solve the governing equation in the cross-flow (CF) direction (Fig. \ref{fig:viv}) which is expressed as:
+Vortex-induced vibration (VIV) of a flexible cylinder is a widely studied problem in fluid dynamics and ocean engineering \cite{fan2019mapping,kharazmi2021inferring}.
+Here we employ the SNO to solve the governing equation in the cross-flow (CF) direction (Fig. \ref{fig:sec_5}), which is given by:

-where $\eta$ is the displacement in the CF (i.e., $y$) direction, $\mu$ is the cylinder mass per unit length, $\zeta$ is the damping ratio, $T$ is the tension, and $EI$ is the bending stiffness.
-The details on all the parameters used in the computations are summarized in Table \ref{table:viv_parameters} following \cite{kharazmi2021inferring},
+where $u$ is the displacement in the CF (i.e., $y$) direction, $\mu$ is the cylinder mass per unit length, $\zeta$ is the damping ratio, $T$ is the tension, $f_l$ denotes the forcing term, and $z$ is the direction along the riser.
+Details on all the parameters used in the computations are summarized in Table \ref{table:viv_parameters} following \cite{kharazmi2021inferring},